 - Classes meet once a week on Wednesdays

 General Outline of Our School

-Our Jewish education experience begins with the Mechina program at age five, and continues through the Hay class (age thirteen).
-During the Mechinathrough Hay years our journey will include;
+Our Jewish education experience begins with the Mechina program at age six, and continues through the Pre-Bar/Bat Mitzvah age (thirteen).
+During the Mechina through Pre-B/B years, our journey will include:

 - Jewish Living: As described above, Judaism is a tradition to be lived and experienced.
 Outside of class, we will plan holiday and ritual experiences, which will empower students and their families to live thoughtful, serious Jewish lives.
 Our experiences will include music, dance, food and celebration of Shabbat each Wednesday at the end of class.
 By next May, we hope to provide you, the parents and family members, with the tools to apply what we teach in the classroom to your Jewish lives at home and elsewhere.

 - Sunday B’Yahad: Sunday B’Yahad (‘Sundays Together) is an occasional Sunday program we will share as families.
 On these designated occasions, we will introduce some creative Jewish holiday programs to enhance your Jewish holiday celebrations.